decred/dcrdocs/docs/getting-started/user-guides/paymetheus.md

 ## **Download and Install** ##
 The first thing you'll need to do is get a copy of Paymetheus.
 You will find the downloads [here](https://github.com/decred/decred-binaries/releases).
 Download the file for your operating system and install.
 Once you're done, run the 'Decred' program.
 You'll notice a program called "Paymetheus Standalone".
-This does not include the 'dcrd' program required to connect to the Decred network, so don't use this one.
+This is for people who are running a seperate 'dcrd' server.
+You might want to do this for solo [Proof of Stake](/mining/proof-of-stake.md) mining.

 ---

 ## **Start Paymetheus** ##
 You're now ready to start using Decred!
-Start Paymetheus Standalone.
+Start the 'Decred' program.
 You will now see the connection screen:

 ![Paymetheus connection screen](../../img/Paymetheus-dcrd-login.png)

+>Two programs are actually running when you start Decred.
+There's 'Paymetheus' which is the graphical wallet we'll talk further about
+>and 'dcrd' which is the communications program that actually talks to the Decred network.
+This means that you can run dcrd
+>on another computer (such as an always on server) and then use Paymetheus to connect to it remotely.

-Paymetheus comes with a dcrd server built in so just press Continue.
+We're just going to use a local one here so just press Continue.

 ---

 ## **Create or Restore Wallet** ##
 You will now have the option to create a new wallet or restore a wallet from a seed.
 If you're reading this, you're probably new and don't already have a wallet so let's create a new one.
-If you click restore, you will be asked to enter your seed words instead of being given a new list.
+If you click restore, you will be asked to enter your seed words instead of being given a new seed.
 The rest of the process is the same.
 Click "Create a new wallet".
 You will see the following screen:
 ![Paymetheus wallet creation screen](/img/Paymetheus-seed-window.png)